Teen Driver Insurance: Costs, Discounts & How to Save Money in 2026

 Choose the Right Vehicle

 The car your teen drives dramatically impacts insurance costs.
 Vehicles with high safety ratings and lower theft rates cost less to insure.
-Consider how vehicle choice affects premiums when selecting your teen's car.
+See how vehicle choice affects premiums when selecting your teen's car.

 Best Vehicle Characteristics for Lower Premiums:

-• Models with high safety ratings (IIHS Top Safety Pick)
+• Models with high IIHS and NHTSA safety ratings (look for Top Safety Pick+)

-• Vehicles with modern safety features (automatic braking, lane assist)
+• Vehicles with modern safety features (automatic emergency braking, lane assist, blind-spot monitoring)

 • Lower horsepower engines